drocheam/optrace/docs/source/details/color.rst

 saturation ratios are falsified, leading to this effect behaving differently for every color.
 The third image shows the Perceptual Colorimetric rendering intent.
 One can clearly see a decreased saturation for all colors.
-However, the saturation ratios are kept and the lightness gradient matches the lightness image.
+However, the saturation ratios are kept, and the lightness gradient matches the lightness image.

-The effect of different rendering intents is illustrated in the following figures, generated using the :ref:`example_prism`.This scenario represents an extreme case, due to the fact that all spectral wavelengths produce colors exceeding the sRGB gamut.
+The effect of different rendering intents is illustrated in the following figures, generated using the :ref:`example_prism`.This scenario represents an extreme case, since all spectral wavelengths produce colors exceeding the sRGB gamut.

 The first image depicts the lightness component.
 Subsequent images display the colored versions corresponding